gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

 - If you already have a Runner configured through HTTP, update your instance path to the new HTTPS URL of your GitLab instance in your `config.toml`.
 - As a temporary and insecure workaround, to skip the verification of certificates, in the `variables:` section of your `.gitlab-ci.yml` file, set the CI variable `GIT_SSL_NO_VERIFY` to `true`.
-- If you are using GitLab Runner Helm chart, you will need to configure certificates according to the doc [Providing a custom certificate for accessing GitLab](../install/kubernetes.md#providing-a-custom-certificate-for-accessing-gitlab).

 ### Git cloning

-The runner injects missing certificates to build the CA chain in build containers by using `CI_SERVER_TLS_CA_FILE`.
+The Runner injects missing certificates to build the CA chain by using `CI_SERVER_TLS_CA_FILE`.
-This allows `git clone` and `artifacts` to work with servers that do not use publicly trusted certificates.
+This allows `git clone` and artifacts to work with servers that do not use publicly trusted certificates.

-This approach is secure, but makes the runner a single point of trust.
+This approach is secure, but makes the Runner a single point of trust.

 ## Trusting TLS certificates for Docker and Kubernetes executors